Trendline Trading Strategy: 3 Simple Steps To Improve Profitability

 Once again, when the stock breaks out of this previous downtrend over here, you can expect a new trend to form.

-If you’re looking for uptrend examples, remember to check out the Youtube video!
+If you’re looking for uptrend examples, remember to check out the YouTube video!

 Tip #1: Always follow the trend.

 The trend is always your best friend.
 Always zoom out on the daily chart or the weekly chart to check out the supply and resistance.
-That's how you see the bigger picture for your stock's direction and use that to your advantage in trading.

 Tip #2: Technical analysis is subjective